2006 Philadelphia Eagles season: NFC Divisional Round: at New Orleans Saints

 On the Eagles' third play of their opening drive of the third quarter, Westbrook broke through and outran the New Orleans secondary, scoring a 62-yard touchdown, the longest playoff rushing touchdown in team history.
 The score was now 21–13 Philadelphia and visions of a fifth trip in six years to the NFC Championship Game became more real, but this was to be the Eagles' high-water mark.
 New Orleans running back Deuce McAllister scored short touchdowns (one rushing, one receiving) on the Saints' next two possessions, putting New Orleans back on top 27–21.
 The Eagles drove to the Saints 4-yard line on their next series, but could not get into the end zone, settling instead for a short David Akers field goal that left them behind 27–24 early in the fourth quarter.
 After punts by both teams, New Orleans got the ball back and began a drive that looked like it would run out the clock.
 However, Reggie Bush fumbled a pitch from Brees to end the five-minute drive, giving Philadelphia another shot with 3:18 remaining in the game.
 After the two-minute warning, Andy Reid decided to go for it on 4th and 10 with the Eagles on their own 44-yard line.
 The result was a completion to Baskett that would have been good for a first down, but right guard Scott Young (replacing the injured All-Pro Shawn Andrews), was flagged for a false start penalty.
 Despite only 1:56 remaining in the game, Reid elected to punt the ball back to New Orleans on the resulting 4th and 15.
 The Saints ran the ball for a first down and killed the clock, ending the Eagles' playoff run.

-Westbrook, who nearly willed his exhausted team to victory, ran for 116 yards and two scores, while McAllister had 163 all-purpose yards and two scores of his own for the Saints.
+Westbrook ran for 116 yards and two scores, while McAllister had 163 all-purpose yards and two scores of his own for the Saints.
 Garcia threw for 240 yards, Stallworth had 100 yards receiving and a touchdown against his old team, and Reggie Brown added 76 receiving yards.
 The defense sacked Brees three times, but it was not enough to slow down the New Orleans offense.